oanguin/adms-election/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Prerequisite
+1. To build you need `Node v10.11.0`
 1. You must have a hosted instance of neo4j database.
 1. For the elections example you have to import into neo4j and change the default database and set it to allow upgade by changing he neo4j.conf.
 1. You also need to run migration script on the election database.
    1. `./neo4j-admin restore --from='/Users/onealanguin/Documents/Birkbeck/AdvancedDatabase/assignments/four/neo4j/electiondb' --mode=database --database=election.db --force=true`
+1. You can run the neo4j instance with the following command from the command line. `./neo4j start`.
+You must be in the bin directory of the neo4j server folder.

 ## Repository
 1. [Source Code](https://github.com/oanguin/adms-election)